forthy42/net2o/wiki/eu-gdpr.md

 [→Deutsch](eu-dsgvo.md)

+## TL;DR ##

+Actual data storage on this web site:

+### Declaration according to § 13 TMG ###

+All data retained on this site are stored in Germany.

+If you log into Fossil, you'll get a cookie set, otherwise not.

+IP addresses are shorted to 3 bytes (IPv4) resp.
+5 bytes (IPv6) before stored in the log.
+The logs are deleted after 12 weeks.

+## Welcome ##

 We are very delighted that you have shown interest in our enterprise.
 Data protection is of a particularly high priority for the management of the net2o secure communication.
 The use of the Internet pages of the net2o secure